thejackbitt/node-cli/README.md

 # node-cli
-A profile generator app using Node and the command line.
+A README generator app using Node and the command line.